 My name is Jim Dahle.
-I am a practicing board-certified emergency physician a little more than a decade out of residency.
-Although I've always been interested in personal finance and investing, I really started diving into the field as a resident when I finally got sick of financial professionals ripping me off.
-In fact, most of my first few encounters with financial professionals ended badly for me.
+I am a practicing board-certified emergency physician 12 years out of residency.
+Although I've always been interested in personal finance and investing, I really started diving into the field mid-way through residency when I finally got sick of financial professionals ripping me off.
+You can read the “origin story” for this blog if you want the gory details.

 A High Income Does Not Automatically Equal Wealth